BaddyMAK/Webscraping-Linear-regression/README.md

 # Webscraping using python
 The competence of scraping data from the web is a very useful skill for data scientists or data engineers.
 Briefly it is really an important skill for anybody who works in the data world to analyze data, extract insights etc. First, let's start by defining the term web scraping
 ###### What is web scraping ?
 Web scraping is the process of executing an algorithm that aims to extract important data.
 The amount of scrapped data could be huge so that we can use it for future analysis.
-For example, if we are scrapping an online site that sold certain items, we can use the scrapped data to analyse the future trends, to understand customers'behavior during different periods, to discover reasons behind the bestseller product
+For example, if we are scrapping an online site that sold certain items, we can use the scrapped data to analyse the future trends, to understand customers'behavior during different periods, to discover reasons behind the bestseller product.

 In this project, I will show you how to scrape or to extract useful information about wine bottles and how we could use the amount of extracted data for future analysis using machine learning algorithms.
 The web site that we are going to scrape is the next : https://www.winemag.com/?s=&drink_type=wine&page=1